Data and Datamodels

 Every LogicNets-based application uses data objects -- the names applied to the questions and fields displayed to users in applications -- and LogicNets organizes this data into structures called datamodels.
 The system builds these datamodels as you add forms/form-parts, calculations, or other elements that make up your applications.
 You can view datamodels at the project level by clicking the Data tab of your project, where the system displays each discrete use of a data variable as well as the path where that variable exists, the data type, related captions, where the data is defined, and any associated options.

-• Red line items are also IMPLICIT data objects, but the data object name has been used in more than one place in your logicnets and there is meta data in conflict; for example, the caption used with each is different.
+- Red line items are also IMPLICIT data objects, but the data object name has been used in more than one place in your logicnets and there is meta data in conflict; for example, the caption used with each one is different.

 Note: Data objects in conflict are not an indication of an error or defect in the modeling.
 Especially in the LogicNets Assessment Framework, you may specifically apply alternate captions for an object in the Q&A versus the Report sections.